acme-ag/TruthSeeker/README.md

 | RandomForestClassifier  | 0.7480         | 0.6801        |
 | XGBClassifier           | 0.8360         | **0.7336**        |
 | Sequential              | 0.7382         | 0.7058        |

+For each model, many parameters were tested, including using GridSearch and RandomSearch (these steps were omitted).
+The results in the table are the best results obtained, and the parameters listed for the models are those that produced these results.